-See Section 8 (General), §16 (c) whereby the Seller undertakes to make available a cash flow model via Bloomberg and/or Intex.
+See Section 8 (General), §18 (c) whereby the Seller undertakes to make available a cash flow model via Bloomberg and/or Intex and/or Moody's Analytics Structured Finance Portal.

 The criterion requires an accurate liability model to be circulated to prospective investors pre-pricing.